Modeling in Houdini using VDB SDF volumes

 When Visual Studio and the project open, in the right-hand window Solution Explorer, expand the CMakeTargets tab.

-In the tab Right Click on ALL_BUILD - press BUILD
+In the tab, Right Click on ALL_BUILD - press BUILD

 Wait, this building process may take a long time.

-Next, Right Click on INSTALL - press BUILD
+Next, Right-click on INSTALL and press BUILD.

 The result of the installation is a new cv2 folder in the Python directory of Visual Studio: